 And the recipe is so simple: mix together 1 cup flour, 2 cups milk, and 3 eggs.
 I’ll add about a tablespoon to the batter if I have sugar for another camping meal.
 These are delicious when served with maple syrup, powdered sugar, jam, or a squeeze of lemon and sprinkled with sugar.

 Coat the skillet with the batter and cook through, flipping once.

 Make Ahead Pancake Batter for Camping

 We see this method come up a lot in camping pancake recipes.
 It’s great for camping because both the prep and clean-up are easy.
-But the pancakes aren’t as light or fluffy as they would be if you cooked them immediately after mixing the batter.
+But the pancakes aren’t as light or fluffy as if you cooked them immediately after mixing the batter.

 For this method, simply follow your favorite camping pancakes recipe, but don’t cook them until you are at the campground.
 Store in a jar or bottle (in the cooler), and the mix will be ready when you are.

 2. Store Bought Camping Pancake Mix

 Our favorite pancake mixes for camping need only water added to the mix.
 It eliminates the mess of cracking eggs and measuring milk, especially when we already have our cooler filled with food to keep cold.
 Pancake mixes like Kodiak Power Cakes Flapjack & Waffle Mix are really good with just water.

 If you want to make clean-up super easy, just add water to the Bisquick Shake ‘n Pour Pancake Mix container and shake until mixed through.
 No bowls or spoons are needed for this mix, so we love this option for impromptu trips and for anyone just getting started with camping and wants to make it easy.

 3. Make Ahead Camping Pancakes

 When the kids ask for pancakes at the campground, but I know we won’t have much time for clean-up in our adventure-filled days, I go for the complete make-ahead pancake method.